john-friedman/datamule-python/endpoints/efts.md

 `enddt`: We use this.
 `filter_forms`:

-Note: adding q will allow api to return attachments, e.g. 10k exhibit 99
+Note: adding q=- will allow api to return attachments, e.g. 10k exhibit 99

 Note: sec.gov has a 10r/s rate limit
 I think efts has a seperate rate limit

 Note: sort=desc / asc is nice

+Note: efts api does not allow filtering by historic form file types, e.g 10-KSB, so those will appear as 10-K